MaximeLeMagicien/mzdata2mat/docs/source/code-example.md

 # Example Code
 This page gives two examples on how to use the package.
-If you want to see more complex examples, see the `advanced` section.
+More examples will be added in the future.

 ## In two lines
-You can acheive the conversion with only two lines of code (see the `advanced` section to customize the way the package works) :
+You can acheive the conversion with only two lines of code :

 ```python
 from mzdata2mat import mzDataManager